E3SM-Project/HICCUP/README.txt

 a low-resolution version of ERA5 pressure level data is included in this repo:
   HICCUP_TEST.ERA5.atm.low-res.nc
   HICCUP_TEST.ERA5.sfc.low-res.nc
-To aquire new test data, use the get_ERA5_data.py script, followed by running: remap.ERA5_test_data.py which is a simple script for reducing the resolution of the test data
+To aquire new test data, use the get_ERA5_data.py script, follwed by unpacking the data with the following command: ncpdq -U HICCUP_TEST.ERA5.atm.nc HICCUP_TEST.ERA5.atm.upack.nc ncpdq -U HICCUP_TEST.ERA5.sfc.nc HICCUP_TEST.ERA5.sfc.upack.nc followed by running (check to make sure file names match): remap.ERA5_test_data.py which is a simple script for reducing the resolution of the test data